UCLL-Frontend/oefeningen-frontend-deel1/week-05-convert-your-css-to-sass-and-focus-on-responsiveness.md

 - Start by reviewing the existing CSS stylesheet that you want to convert to Sass.
 Make sure you understand the current styling and layout of the web page.
 - Install Sass on your current project.
-- Put all SCSS files in the folder "CSS."
+- Put all SCSS files in the folder "CSS".
+Your lecturer will check your .scss-files, so make sure they can find it in that folder.
 - Organize Styles with Sass Features:
   - Define variables for commonly used values such as colors, fonts, and breakpoints.
   - Use nesting to group related styles together.